xeor/dockerfiles/splunk/README.md

 * `SPLUNK_SSO_REMOTEUSER`: If you want Splunk to be able to do autologin via http-header from eg an intermidiate proxy.
 Set to eg `USER`.
 To debug (`http://splunk/debug/sso`).
 Should enable an extra admin-user as well with the username of the `USER` env.
 This setting also enables the SSO option in Splunk.
 * `SPLUNK_SSO_ADMIN`: username for an extra admin-user that we will add (with password "password"), only use this to get SSO with `SPLUNK_WEB_REMOTEUSER` to work.
 Its ment for SSO.
 * `SPLUNK_ENABLE_VERSION_CHECK`: Enable version update checker that displays at login screen.
 We disable this as default because it gives us nothing when running as a Docker image..

+# splunkit
+In `./bin/splunkit` there is a shell script that takes care of many of the use-cases above.
+It is ment as an easy frontend to this container, and can be used both as a command you pipe the things you want to see in splunk to, or pass files/folders to it to index and view them.

+The `splunkit` script will take care of everything from starting the container, to trying to open the browser to the correct url. (at least on OSX).
+It will remove the container after you are done with it (hit enter at prompt).

+Example usages:

+* `splunkit`: Starts Splunk, opens url in browser
+* `splunkit some_file *.log`: Start Splunk, index wanted files, opens url in browser
+* `ps aux | splunkit`: Start Splunk, index the output of the command, opens url in browser
+* `ps aux | splunkit *.log`: Can be combined

 # Config
 * The folder named `main_app` is basicly an empty app.
 You can use it (or a new app) as volumes mounted to something like `/opt/splunk/etc/apps/main`.